zaceno/hyperapp-nestable/README.md

 )
 ```

 You could make the tag a regular html tag such as `div` or `section` too.
 You may want that for CSS-reasons.
-But you can't yet sett any attributes such as `class` or `id` on it.

 ## Component properties